maxmheinze/macrometrics/exam_sample_questions.md

 ---

 #### Why and in which settings can the BIC be used as an approximation to the marginal likelihood?

+Sophia: (Slide 18, Chapter: Priors) The margianal likelihood and the BIC are closely related if the number of observations is large.
+I found a more detailed explanaition in the Intenet: The Bayesian Information Criterion (BIC) is a model selection criterion that balances the goodness of fit of a model with its complexity.
+While BIC is primarily used for model selection, it can also serve as an approximation to the marginal likelihood in certain settings.
+Reasons:
+1. BIC is derived based on asymptotic properties and the assumption of large sample sizes.
+Under certain regularity conditions, as the sample size increases, BIC consistently estimates the true model among the candidate models.
+This consistency property suggests that BIC tends to favor the true model, which is a desirable property of the marginal likelihood.
+2. BIC incorporates a penalty term for model complexity based on the number of parameters in the model.
+This penalty discourages overly complex models that may overfit the data.
+By penalizing complexity, BIC accounts for a principle,that simpler models are preferred when they provide comparable fit to the data.
+The penalty term in BIC indirectly accounts for the volume of the parameter space and contributes to approximating the marginal likelihood.

 ---